I was born in Copenhagen, Denmark, into a family of artists. My family immigrated to Canada when I was six.

 Galleries represented my work for many years.
 I was represented by the Four Oaks Gallery in Pasadena, California, and The Eileen Kremen Gallery in Fullerton, California.
-I have participate in solo, group, juried and invitational exhibitions at local, state and national levels.
+I have participated in solo, group, juried and invitational exhibitions at local, state and national levels.
 My work has been included in several books and been the subject of reviews and articles in local, national and international publications.
 Now I represent myself and have recently become a part of the Long Beach Creative Group (like us on Facebook and Instagram).
-We plan to seek out exhibition venues in East Long Beach.
-I am on Facebook and Instagram and participate in the Long Beach open Studio Tour and Belmont Height Artists Associaton
+I am on Facebook and Instagram and participate in the Long Beach open Studio Tour and Belmont Heights Artists Associaton

 I recently retired from California State University, Fullerton, where I was area coordinator for art education and taught courses in watercolor and illustration.
 I now enjoy the flexibility to devote my time and attention to my studio.
 I can't imagine living without art.